RonanC/Myo-Nodebot/README.md

 I think even with the above intentions once you learn Johnny-Five you will quickly move onto C/C++.
 This is not a bad thing, Johnny-Five is a great stepping stone into the more serious stuff.
 Kind of like MineCraft for Java programming.
 I think maybe for kids who know JS it would be really great.

-Altough I do find the Arduino starter-kit a pretty good C stepping stone!
+Although I do find the Arduino starter-kit a pretty good C stepping stone!

 I found that it was really quick and easy to setup Johnny-Five projects.
 If you want to quickly actualize your vision then it's great, but it leaves you with a feeling of "What is actually happening here?".